cloudmesh-community/book/chapters/faas/openfaas.md

 Image: func-python built.
 ```

-Docker engine builds the function into an image in the docker library and will appear as below when request images
+Docker engine builds the function into an image in the docker library and will appear as below under images
 ```bash
 $ docker images | grep func-python
 func-python        latest       <image ID>      one minute ago